mrapi00/Symbol-Table/README.md

 # Symbol Table Implementations

-I programming a Symbol Table (in C) with a linked list implementation and a hash table implementation.
+Two different implementations of Symbol Table (in C): a linked list implementation and a hash table implementation.